Nation of Domination: Aftermath

 Shortly after the Nation was disbanded, The Rock decided to run solo, riding his immense rise in popularity.
 He won the WWF Championship at Survivor Series and turned heel again by joining Mr. McMahon's Corporation faction.
 He would subsequently enjoy several years of success, not just in the world of wrestling, but also in Hollywood.
-He retired from professional wrestling in 2019.
 Owen Hart would go on to form a successful tag team with Jeff Jarrett, and later revive his Blue Blazer character before his death in May 1999.

 D'Lo Brown and Mark Henry would remain a tag team following the dissolution of the Nation, enjoying moderate success.
 After Brown attempted to help Henry lose weight, Henry turned on Brown in the summer of 1999, ending the final remnants of the Nation of Domination.
 Brown would eventually hold both the Intercontinental and European titles at the height of his popularity.
 Henry would form his "Sexual Chocolate" character and would later be awarded the European Championship by Jeff Jarrett later that year.
-Henry would also go onto win the ECW World Heavyweight Championship and the World Heavyweight Championship later in his career before retiring in 2017.
+Henry would also go onto win the ECW World Heavyweight Championship and the World Heavyweight Championship later in his career.
 The Nation had something of a reunion in late 1999 when D'Lo realigned himself with The Godfather, imitating his pimp gimmick.
 This alliance lasted all the way into early 2000, when D'Lo turned on The Godfather, thus ending the tag team.
 The Godfather would later win the Intercontinental and World Tag Team Championships in the following years.

-Former leader Faarooq would also find success after the group's dissolution, going onto to form the highly popular tag team the Acolytes Protection Agency (APA) with Bradshaw.
+Former leader Faarooq would also find success after the group's dissolution, going on to form the highly popular tag team the Acolytes Protection Agency (APA) with Bradshaw.
 The APA would later win the World Tag Team Championship three times before disbanding in 2004.

-As of now, The Rock, Faarooq, and Godfather are the only former members still employed by the WWE while Henry is employed by All Elite Wrestling.
+As of now, The Rock, Faarooq, and Godfather are the only former members still employed by the WWE.
 Rock is signed on a part-time basis, while also being one of the highest paid movie stars in the world, Faarooq makes occasional appearances under his real name of Ron Simmons since his 2004 retirement, and Godfather was released in 2002 and retired to manage a gentleman's club; he still occasionally makes guest appearances in WWE.
 Brown was released by WWE in 2003, but was rehired in 2008; he was let go once again the following year.
-Henry is currently part of AEW Rampage broadcast team as a backstage interviewer.
 Faarooq, Godfather and Henry were inducted into the WWE Hall of Fame in 2012, 2016, and 2018 respectively.

 Reunion

-Qatar Pro Wrestling announced on April 26, 2021 that Henry, Brown, Godfather and Faarooq had reprised their roles as the Nation of Domination.
-They appeared at the QPW SuperSlam 3 in Doha on February 26, 2022.
+Qatar Pro Wrestling announced on April 26, 2021 that Henry, Brown, Godfather and Faarooq will be reprising their roles as the Nation of Domination in the upcoming QPW SuperSlam 3 in Doha on February 26, 2022 as special guests.
+This will be the first reunion in 22 years.